 - a.
 Conditions for Xylella fastidiosa (section 2.2.1.12) - b.
 Conditions for Phellinus noxius (section 2.2.1.13) - c.
-Conditions for viruses:

-"[Virus name] is absent/not known to occur in \\ [name of country] "
+Conditions for viruses: - i) Additional declaration: "[Virus name] is absent/not known to occur in [name of country] "

-OPTION 2: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-d.
-Conditions for phytoplasmas:

-Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-e.
-Conditions for Pucciniales:

-"The plants have been dipped in propiconazole at the rate of 5g a.i. per 10 litres of water"

-OPTION 2: For countries where propiconazole is not approved; additional declaration:

-"The plants have been [dipped/sprayed until dripping] in [fungicide active ingredient]; a broad range systemic fungicide suitable for treating rust fungi from the Pucciniales order at the rate of [specify rate] at least 48 hours prior to shipment"

-OPTION 3: With prior arrangement with MPI, the plants may be dipped on arrival in New Zealand in propiconazole (5g a.i. per 10 litres of water); refer to section 2.3.2 "Treatment and Testing of the Consignment".

-В. For Non-d lormant Cuttings: ---- ----- ------- --------- ------------------

-- a.
-Conditions for Xylella fastidiosa (section 2.2.1.12) - b.
-Conditions for viruses:

-"[Virus name] is absent/not known to occur in \\ [name of country] \\"

-OPTION 2: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-c.
-Conditions for phytoplasmas:

-Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-d.
-Conditions for Pucciniales:

-"The plants have been dipped in propiconazole at the rate of 5g a.i. per 10 litres of water"
+- ii) Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa" - d.
+Conditions for phytoplasmas: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa" - e.
+Conditions for Pucciniales: - i) Additional declaration: "The plants have been dipped in propiconazole at the rate of 5g a.i. per 10 litres of water"

-OPTION 2: For countries where propiconazole is not approved; additional declaration:

-"The plants have been [dipped/sprayed until dripping] in [fungicide active ingredient]; a broad range systemic fungicide suitable for treating rust fungi from the Pucciniales order at the rate of [specify rate] at least 48 hours prior to shipment"
+ii) For countries where propiconazole is not approved; additional declaration: "The plants have been [dipped/sprayed until dripping] in [fungicide active ingredient]; a broad range systemic fungicide suitable for treating rust fungi from the Pucciniales order at the rate of [specify rate] at least 48 hours prior to shipment"

-OPTION 3: With prior arrangement with MPI, the plants may be dipped on arrival in New Zealand in propiconazole (5g a.i. per 10 litres of water); refer to section 2.3.2 "Treatment and Testing of the Consignment".
+iii) With prior arrangement with MPI, the plants may be dipped on arrival in New Zealand in propiconazole (5g a.i. per 10 litres of water); refer to section 2.3.2 "Treatment and Testing of the Consignment".

-C. For Dormant Cuttings:

-- a.
-Conditions for Xylella fastidiosa (section 2.2.1.12) - b.
-Conditions for viruses:

-"[Virus name] is absent/not known to occur in \\ [name of country] "

-OPTION 2: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-c.
-Conditions for phytoplasmas:

-Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-D. For Plants in Tissue Culture:

-a.
-Conditions for viruses:

-"[Virus name] is absent/not known to occur in \\ [name of country] \\"

-OPTION 2: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-b.
-Conditions for phytoplasmas:
+B. For Non-dormant Cuttings: PEQ: Level 2 Minimum Period: 6 months a.
+Conditions for Xylella fastidiosa (section 2.2.1.12) b.
+Conditions for viruses: i) Additional declaration: "[Virus name] is absent/not known to occur in [name of country]" OR ii) Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa" c.
+Conditions for phytoplasmas: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa " d.
+Conditions for Pucciniales: i) Additional declaration: "The plants have been dipped in propiconazole at the rate of 5g a.i. per 10 litres of water" ii) For countries where propiconazole is not approved; additional declaration: "The plants have been [dipped/sprayed until dripping] in [fungicide active ingredient]; a broad range systemic fungicide suitable for treating rust fungi from the Pucciniales order at the rate of [specify rate] at least 48 hours prior to shipment" OR iii)With prior arrangement with MPI, the plants may be dipped on arrival in New Zealand in propiconazole (5g a.i. per 10 litres of water); refer to section 2.3.2 "Treatment and Testing of the Consignment".
+C. For Dormant Cuttings: PEQ: Level 2 Minimum Period: 6 months a.
+Conditions for Xylella fastidiosa (section 2.2.1.12) b.
+Conditions for viruses: i) Additional declaration: "[Virus name] is absent/not known to occur in [name of country]" OR ii) Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa" c.
+Conditions for phytoplasmas: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa " D. For Plants in Tissue Culture: PEQ: Level 2 Minimum Period: 6 months a.
+Conditions for Xylella fastidiosa on tissue culture (section 2.2.2.5) b.
+Conditions for viruses: i) Additional declaration: "[Virus name] is absent/not known to occur in [name of country]" OR ii) Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment c.
+Conditions for phytoplasmas: Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"

-Pre-determined testing in PEQ; refer to "Inspection, Testing and Treatment Requirements for Rosa"
+Requirements for Rosa"